marcuswestin/WebViewProxy/README.md

 WebViewProxy
 ============

-Proxy requests for a UIWebView, easily and without mucking around with NSURLProtocol.
+Proxy requests for a web views, easily and without mucking around with NSURLProtocol.

+Works on iOS and OSX.

 Responses to intercepted requests may be served either synchronously or asynchronously - this stands in contrast to the `UIWebViewDelegate` method `-(NSCachedURLResponse *)cachedResponseForRequest:url:host:path:`, which may only intercept requests and serve responses synchronously (making it impossible to e.g. proxy requests through to the network without blocking on the network request).